jamesdiacono/Replete/README.md

 Replete is in the Public Domain.
 [Watch the demonstration](https://youtu.be/ZXXcn7jLNdk?t=1389).

-## The files
-- _replete.js_: A Node.js program.
-Read this file for instructions on its use.

-- _browser_repl.js_: A Node.js module exporting the constructor for a REPL which evaluates messages in a browser environment.

-- _node_repl.js_: A Node.js module exporting the constructor for a REPL which evaluates messages in a Node.js environment.

-- _deno_repl.js_: A Node.js module exporting the constructor for a REPL which evaluates messages in a Deno environment.

-- _repl.js_: A Node.js module exporting the constructor for a generic REPL.
-This is the heart of Replete.

-- _scriptify_module.js_: A module exporting a function which deconstructs the source code of a JavaScript module into a script, its imports and its exports.

-- _alter_string.js_: A module exporting a string manipulation function, used for code transformations.

-- _webl/_: A directory containing source code for the WEBL, which is used by the browser REPL.
-The WEBL is a standalone tool for evaluating source code in the browser.
-See webl/README.md.

-- _cmdl/_: A directory containing the source code for the CMDL, which is like the WEBL but for command-line runtimes.
-See cmdl/README.md.

-- _package.json_: The Node.js package manifest.
-It specifies the Acorn dependency, and compels Node to interpret Replete's JavaScript files as modules.

 ## The message
 __Messages__ are sent to Replete, from a text editor or similar.
 A message is an object containing the following properties:

 - __source__: The source code to be evaluated.
-The source may contain imports and exports.
+The source may contain import and export statements.
 - __locator__: The locator of the module which contains the source.
+It is used to resolve the source's imports.
 More on locators below.
+- __scope__: The name of the scope, which can be any string.
+If undefined, the default scope `""` is chosen.
+The scope is created if it does not exist.

+A __scope__ holds the value of every variable or function declared during evaluation, allowing them to be used in future evaluations.
+Distinct scopes provide a degree of isolation, however the same global object is shared by all scopes.

 A message may contain additional properties, although these are ignored by Replete.

 ## The capabilities
 You must supply Replete with several __capability__ functions.
 These provide a rich opportunity to customise Replete.
-A set of example capabilities are defined in replete.js.
+A set of example capabilities are defined in the replete.js file.

 The _capabilities_ parameter passed to Replete's constructors should be an object containing the following methods:

 ### capabilities.source(_message_)
 The __source__ capability extracts the source from a _message_ object, before it is evaluated.
 The returned Promise resolves to a string containing JavaScript source code.